36. Linear Programming#

 The blue region is the feasible set within which all constraints are satisfied.

-The firm’s objective is to find the parallel orange lines to the upper boundary of the feasible set.
+The firm’s objective is to find the parallel black lines to the upper boundary of the feasible set.

-The intersection of the feasible set and the highest orange line delineates the optimal set.
+The intersection of the feasible set and the highest black line delineates the optimal set.

 In this example, the optimal set is the point \((2.5, 5)\).